Your browser is no longer supported

 Can graduating students apply?

-Yes, students set to graduate in June of 2024 are eligible and welcome to apply.
+Yes, students set to graduate in June are eligible and welcome to apply.
 Students who have already graduated are not eligible; participants must be currently-enrolled undergraduates at U of T.

 I have another question about Scholars-in-Residence.